port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/git/azure-devops/gitops/gitops.md

 The `port.yml` file can specify one or more Port entities that will be ingested to Port, and any change made to the `port.yml` file will also be reflected inside Port.

-This configuration turns your GitLab projects to the source-of-truth for the software catalog.
+This configuration turns your projects to the source-of-truth for the software catalog.

 ### GitOps `port.yml` file